Rt. Hon. Lawrence Sulivan1

 Last Edited=8 Oct 2006

-Maude Maitland Savile is the daughter of John Eden Savile.1 She married Ronald Arthur Dalzell, 12th Earl of Carnwath, son of Robert Harris Dalzell, 11th Earl of Carnwath and Emily Sulivan Hippisley, on 23 July 1910 at St. Mary's, Bryanston Street, London, England.2
+Maude Maitland Savile is the daughter of John Eden Savile.1 She married Ronald Arthur Dalzell, 12th Earl of Carnwath, son of Robert Harris Dalzell, 11th Earl of Carnwath and Emily Sulivan Hippisley, on 23 July 1910 at St. Mary's, Bryanston Street, London, EnglandG.2

-As a result of her marriage, Maude Maitland Savile was styled as Countess of Carnwath on 23 July 1910.
+After her marriage, Maude Maitland Savile was styled as Countess of Carnwath on 23 July 1910.
 From 23 July 1910, her married name became Dalzell.

 Citations